compendio/goldbug-manual/README.md

 ![Abbildung: Verschlüsselung vom Text mit dem Rosetta Crypto Pad](/images/rosetta.png)

-Then the bottom of the output is displayed as ciphertext and this the user can easily copy with the copy function and send via conventional online communication channels such as @ e-mail or another chat.
+Then the bottom of the output is displayed as ciphertext and this the user can easily copy with the copy function and send via conventional online communication channels such as @-e-mail or another chat.
 Web boards or paste bins can also be used by the user as a place for encrypted communication.

 It is, so to speak, "slow chat" by a manual encryption of the chat text (although the encryption is faster than the copy paste in other instances).

-The Rosetta CryptoPad is an alternative to GnuPG (or it is also based on the GnuPG library libgcrypt).
+The Rosetta CryptoPad is an alternative to GnuPG (though it is also based on the GnuPG library libgcrypt).

 This method of slow chat also shows that applications that rely on encrypting each individual email are an inconvenient method.
 Who wants to select the recipient for every e-mail and chat message, encrypt the message, decide whether the signature key should still be added or not before the message is sent?